waxedphp/tabs/README.md

-# Apexcharts
+# Tabs

-Modern & Interactive Open-source Charts - within WaxedPHP environment.
+A minimalist tabs - within WaxedPHP environment.

 This package contains helper plugin functionality for WaxedPHP.
 All required third party sources will be downloaded to npm during composer installation.